 Charas!
 What is it?
 Where does it come from?
 Ask most Western experts and aficionados and the answer you’ll get is that it’s hand-rubbed Cannabis resin from the Indian and Nepali Himalaya.
 For dope fiends in the West, the consensus is that any other traditional resin—which essentially means all of it, be it Lebanese, Moroccan, or Afghan—should more properly be called hashish.
 According to experts Robert Clarke and Mark Merlin, this is the final truth:

-Cannabis: Evolution and Ethnobotany is a wide-ranging, informative book and, for anyone with a keen interest in cannabis, an essential read.
+Clarke’s Cannabis: Evolution and Ethnobotany is an essential read.
 But it’s not without its inconsistencies and inaccuracies.
-There are parts of this tome where the terms hashish and charas are used interchangeably, which is fine in the context of resin.
-But the index reasserts what’s clearly its authors’ final position: charas ‘more accurately’ means the hand-rubbed stuff from the Himalaya.
-Many readers will take this as the last word.
-With good reason: Clarke and Merlin are considered by most growers, smokers, and nerds to be among the highest anointed authorities on all things cannabis.
-But for a book with ‘ethnobotany’ in the title—not just some screed giving legal, recreational, or medical advice—it has to be said: On ethnobotanical grounds, this claim that charas really means hand-rubbed resin is simply wrong.
+There are parts where the authors use the terms hashish and charas interchangeably, which is fine if the context is resin.
+But the index reasserts what’s clearly their final position: charas ‘more accurately’ means the hand-rubbed stuff from the Himalaya.
+Many readers will take this as the last word, and with good reason, these authors being among the highest anointed authorities on all things Cannabis.
+But for a book with ‘ethnobotany’ in the title, it has to be said: On ethnobotanical grounds, Clarke and Merlin have got this wrong.

 Any Afghan or Pakistani readers will, I know, be nodding along to this in agreement.
 Whereas I suspect by this point there will be Westerners—old-timers among them, no doubt—who have already given up reading and decided that they know best and I have no idea what I’m talking about.
-This belief—that charas is what comes from Manali, Parvati, and so on, and all other traditional resin is ‘hash’—is heavily ingrained in dope culture outside Asia, and it’s this that the inaccuracy in Clarke’s recent work seems to play to.
-More than anything, such mistakes reflect how few outsiders have made it to the Hindu Kush and northern Afghanistan in recent decades, and indeed how flimsy and unreliable the received Hippie Trail wisdom about the cannabis from these crucially important regions is—not just with respect to resin, but also botany.
+This belief—that charas is what comes from Manali, Parvati, and so on, and all other traditional resin is ‘hash’ —is heavily ingrained in dope culture outside Asia, and it’s this that the inaccuracy in Clarke’s recent work seems to play to.
+More than anything, such mistakes reflect how few outsiders have made it to the Hindu Kush and northern Afghanistan in recent decades, and indeed how unreliable the received Hippie Trail wisdom about the Cannabis from these crucially important regions can be—not just with respect to resin, but also botany.

 Now that’s cleared up, the question is where do the rights to the name charas ultimately belong, north or south of the Indus, with sieved or with hand-rubbed resin?
 According to the Pharmacographia Indica (Dymock, Warden & Hooper 1893), a British Victorian compendium:

 There’s a lot to unpack here.
 First, Sanskrit may be part of what confused Clarke and Merlin into thinking that the name charas ultimately belongs to so-called ‘Hindu India’.
 The term’s etymology, as with many in any Indo-European language, be it English or Assamese, likely does stem back to Sanskrit.
-But to think this puts the primacy on India or Hindus is an etymological fallacy on several levels; not least, if we’re talking roots, Sanskrit has its origin somewhere just north of the Black Sea.
-Crucially, Dymock et al. are clear that use of the term charas for Cannabis resin is ‘comparatively recent’, and by that they mean recent relative to works like the Atharva Veda (the last of the Vedas, dating to perhaps 800 BCE based on its late Sanskrit and its mention of iron use).
+But to think this puts the primacy on India or Hindus is an etymological fallacy on several levels; not least, if we’re talking roots, Sanskrit likely originates north of the Black Sea.
+Crucially, Dymock et al. are clear that use of the term charas for Cannabis resin is ‘comparatively recent’, and by that they mean recent relative to works like the Atharva Veda (the last of the Vedas, dating to perhaps 1000–800 BCE based on its late Sanskrit and reference to iron).
 For the rise of the term charas, we’re talking much later than these canonical Hindu scriptures—some two millennia later, at very least.
 All evidence suggests that its association with Cannabis resin in fact belongs to the medieval Muslim era and the dope culture and techniques of Central Asia.
-With that, there’s also an ambiguous hint that the the original charas culture may have involved people who these Victorian British botanists allude to, with typical colonial hauteur, simply as ‘beggars’.
+With that, there’s an ambiguous suggestion from these Victorian Britishers that charas culture may have involved people who they allude to, with typical colonial hauteur, simply as ‘beggars’.

 The qalandars were anarchic wandering Muslim ascetics widely believed by their contemporaries—Arab and Persian, prohibitionists and enthusiasts alike—to be responsible for an unprecedented drug influx from the east, in what it’s now clear was one of history’s great waves of cannabis popularization.
 They live on in South Asia, though in far smaller and less influential numbers.
 From the thirteenth century, their practice of chronic sacramental intoxication spread westward and southward through an expanding network of khanqahs, or ‘houses of awareness’, religious retreats that had begun in Khorasan and offered lodging not only to mendicants (beggar–ascetics) but to any traveller in need of food and rest.
 These populist cultural centres functioned as alternatives to mosques and as nodes of a high-minded, increasingly high Islamic counterculture.